-If there’s one new years resolution you should have for 2017, it’s to save money for that dream trip.
+If there’s one new years resolution you should have this year, it’s to save money for that dream trip.
 And what better way to do that than earning money from the comfort of your own home?

 If you’ve ever looked into ways to earn money online, you’ve probably heard of filling in surveys.
 A lot of people don’t take them seriously – and not for bad reasons, because some of them are absolute rubbish, but they are usually looking in the wrong places.